stefanesco/obsidize/README.md

 1. **Vault Scanning**: Reads existing Obsidian files and extracts `obsidized_at` timestamps from frontmatter
 2. **Change Detection**: Compares vault timestamps with Claude's `updated_at` timestamps
-3. **Smart Planning**: Creates detailed update plan showing exactly what will be processed
-4. **Selective Execution**: Only processes content that has actually changed
+3. **Selective Execution**: Only processes content that has actually changed

 ### Update Types Explained